nuxeo/nuxeo-studio-community-cookbook/README.md

 # Nuxeo Studio Community Cookbook

 This repository aims at helping the Nuxeo Community to enrich Nuxeo Studio projects.
 It provides a list of features and visual elements ready to be copy-pasted.
-The modules are for **LTS 2019**:
+The modules are for **LTS 2019 and LTS 2021**:

 - They can be unrelated to the UI (to provide new backend features, such as utilities to handle multimedia files, specific conversions, email templates etc.).
 - They can provide UI elements for Nuxeo Web UI, or any frontend application.